dekuNukem/Kentucky_Route_Zero_Official_Developer_Wiki/README.md

 # Kentucky Route Zero Official Developer Wiki

-This repo contains the official developer wiki for Kentucky Route Zero.
+This repo contains the photos of official developer wiki for Kentucky Route Zero.

 It was an interactive display as part of the [`Videogames: Design/Play/Disrupt`](https://www.vam.ac.uk/exhibitions/videogames) exhibition at Victoria and Albert Museum in London.

-It ran from 8 September 2018 to 24 February 2019.
-I simply took photos of all pages during my visit.
+The exhibition ran from 8 September 2018 to 24 February 2019.

 ## Spoiler alert!